 Qualified Retirement Plans

-Qualified plans must meet requirements of Internal Revenue Code (IRC) Section 401(a) and receive IRS approval.
+Qualified plans must meet the qualified-plan requirements under the Internal Revenue Code (IRC) and receive IRS approval.
 They benefit from tax-deductible employer contributions, tax-deferred growth, and creditor protection under the Employee Retirement Income Security Act (ERISA).
 They must not discriminate in favor of highly compensated employees (nondiscrimination testing).

 Vesting Schedules